Current project status

 - Reported: Usually recommendations for law reform but can be advice to government, scoping report or other recommendations

-The Law Commission has been asked to undertake a 15-month scoping study to explore and describe the current treatment of DAOs under the law of England and Wales and identify options for how they should be treated in law in the future in a way which would clarify their status and facilitate uptake.
-Given the myriad DAO implementations, the scoping study might identify different “types” or “classes” of DAOs to which different rules might need to apply.
-In particular, some DAO organisational structures might be more or less “decentralised” or “autonomous” than others, which might justify different legal treatment.
+The Law Commission has been asked to undertake a 15-month scoping study to explore and describe the current treatment of DAOs under the law of England and Wales.
+Part of the purpose of the project is to identify options for how DAOs should be treated in law in the future in a way which would clarify their status and facilitate their use.

 This project is sponsored by the Department for Business, Energy and Industrial Strategy (BEIS) and is also of interest to HM Treasury, noting the legal implications that DAOs may have for both UK company law and rules covering financial service firms and crypto-tokens.